pretix/pretix-docs/docs/guides/payment/index.md

 ![Part of the list of available payment provider plugins.
 Entries for Saferpay, secuconnect, SEPA direct debit, SOFORT and Stadtguthaben are visible.
 The SEPA option is active.
 The other entries have a purple 'enable' button next to them.](../../assets/screens/payment-providers/plugins-list.png "Plugins Payment providers list")

 Choose the payment providers that you want to use from the top recommendations and the list and click the :btn:Enable: button next to them.
-After you have enabled a plugin, it will have a green ":fa3-check: Active" tag next to it and a white "Disable" button will take the place of the purple "Enable" button.
+After you have activated a plugin, it will have a green ":fa3-check: Active" tag next to it and a white "Disable" button will take the place of the purple "Enable" button.
-Disable any active plugins that you do **not** want to use for your event.
+Disable any active plugins that you do not want to use for your event.

-### General settings for Payment Providers
+### General settings for payment providers

-Enabling a plugin does **not** automatically make the payment method available in your shop.
+Enabling a plugin does not automatically make the payment method available in your shop.
 You also need to provide some data for each payment provider you want to use on the settings page.
 This section tells you how to do that.